Nakasar/bot-architecture-poc/README.md

 resolve({ message: { text: "This is a very simple message." } });
 ```

-You may add some additionnal information to the message object, like a title, or change the message avatar (using the image url instead of bot avatar, or the give emoji, not supported y all adapter!) :
+You may add some additionnal information to the message object, like a title, or change the message avatar (using the image url instead of bot avatar, or the give emoji, not supported by all adapter!) :
 ```javascript
 resolve({
   message: {